eberban/eberban/books/reference/src/intro/morpho.md

 separated by spaces (" ").

 >  **For the advanced reader:** you may have noticed that all words start with
->  either a vowel (preceded by a pause), or a non-sonorant; and that all words
+>  either a vowel or sonorant (preceded by a pause), or a non-sonorant; and that
->  (except borrowings) end with either a vowel or a sonorant.
-This is by design.
+>  all words (except borrowings) end with either a vowel or a sonorant.
+This is
->  As we will later see, these seemingly artificial restrictions involving
+>  by design.
+As we will later see, these seemingly artificial restrictions
->  sonorants ensure that, even if words (except borrowings) are strung together
+>  involving sonorants ensure that, even if words (except borrowings) are strung
->  without any spaces between them, they can still be uniquely decomposed (i.e.
+>  together without any spaces between them, they can still be uniquely
->  spaces can be deterministically added back).
-This may seem unimportant, and
+>  decomposed (i.e. spaces can be deterministically added back).
+This may seem
->  indeed in written media spaces are not particularly obnoxious &ndash; they
+>  unimportant, and indeed in written media spaces are not particularly
->  are recommended, even.
-But in spoken form spaces correspond to pauses, and
+>  obnoxious &ndash; they are recommended, even.
+But in spoken form spaces
->  this unique decomposition property suddenly becomes important: it means that,
+>  correspond to pauses, and this unique decomposition property suddenly becomes
->  while speaking, we do not need to pause between every two words!
-For our
+>  important: it means that, while speaking, we do not need to pause between
->  fellow language nerds out there: this cool property is also known as
+>  every two words!
+For our fellow language nerds out there: this cool property
->  self-segmenting morphophonology :-)
+>  is also known as self-segmenting morphophonology :-)
 >
 >  Additionally, there is a mandatory pause at the end of borrowings, allowing
 >  segmenting to work with borrowings as well.